SAREC-Lab/sUAS-UseCases/usecases/supporting/SafePassage.md

 **Pre-Conditions**

-- UAV is armed and ready to fly or already in the air
+- UAV is either armed and ready-to-fly or already in the air

 **Post Conditions**